ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 - A DNS name for the SystemLink server.
 - SystemLink login with the **Server Administrator** role.
 - Administrator desktop access to the SystemLink server
-- A OpenID Connect OpenID Provider server such as [PingFederate](https://www.pingidentity.com/en/software/pingfederate.html), [Azure ADFS](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs), [Okta](https://www.okta.com/openid-connect/), or another [certified provider](https://openid.net/certification/) that has been fully setup and configured for OpenID Connect authentication.
+- A OpenID Connect Provider server such as [PingFederate](https://www.pingidentity.com/en/software/pingfederate.html), [Azure ADFS](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs), [Okta](https://www.okta.com/openid-connect/), or another [certified provider](https://openid.net/certification/) that has been fully setup and configured for OpenID Connect authentication.
     - If you have not yet setup your provider please consult the vendor documentation for setup and configuration.

 ## Enabling OpenID Connect in SystemLink